syncfusion-content/wpf-docs/wpf/Step-ProgressBar/Customizing-Data-Templates.md

 # Customizing Data Templates

-Data templates can be customized for the items and content.
+Data templates can be customized for the step markers and step content .
 The next sections explain how to customize the data templates.

 ## Item Template

 You can customize the content of `StepViewItem` by using the ItemTemplate property.
-The following example shows how to use the ItemTemplate, StepViewItem’s content is customized with DataTemplate.
-The value of an item template is assigned to the image path where it has been modified for a customized look and the content always same for the entire `StepViewItem`.
+The following example shows how to customize the step view item content with DataTemplate.

 {% highlight xaml %}